wp-e-commerce/WP-e-Commerce/readme.txt

 * Weight rate shipping

 = Checkout =
-* One-Page Checkout or Stepped Checkout, whichever you prefer
 * SSL security support for orders on both front-end and back-end
 * Checkout without account/Guest Checkout
 * Shopping Cart with tax and shipping estimates